gluonhq/client-samples/README.md

     mvn client:run

-or simply run the native executable found in target/client
+or simply run the native executable found in `target/client`.

 ## Build and run the samples on iOS

-### Requirements
+### Additional requirements

-* Download this version of Graal VM: https://download2.gluonhq.com/substrate/graalvm/graalvm-svm-darwin-20.1.0-ea+26.zip and unpack it like you would any other JDK. (e.g. in `/opt`)

-* Configure the runtime environment.
-Set `GRAALVM_HOME` environment variable to the GraalVM installation directory.

-For example:

-    export GRAALVM_HOME=/opt/graalvm-svm-darwin-20.1.0-ea+26

-* Set `JAVA_HOME` to point to the GraalVM installation directory

-For example:

-    export JAVA_HOME=$GRAALVM_HOME
+* iOS can be built only on Mac OS X

 * Install `Homebrew`, if you haven't already.
 Please refer to https://brew.sh/ for more information.